Specifications of MV Hans Hansson

 Review of MV Hans Hansson

-In 1998 the ship was decommissioned and sold to private owners.
+In 1998, the vessel was decommissioned and sold to private owners.
 During the major refit in 2005, all its systems were upgraded and the superstructure was extended.
 The interior was refurbished (completely renewed) in order to provide comfortable accommodation for 12 cruise passengers and 6 crew.
 As the ship's original seakeeping qualities were not compromised, today MS Hans Hansson is ideally suited for extended cruises in safety anywhere in the world.
-The ship currently operates on itineraries departing from Chile to the Antarctic Peninsula islands (out of Punta Arenas and Santiago-Valparaiso), and also in the Falklands (Malvinas) leaving roundtrip from Port Stanley (East Falkland).
+The ship currently operates on itineraries departing from Chile to the Antarctic Peninsula islands (out of Punta Arenas and Valparaiso-Santiago), and also in the Falklands (Malvinas) leaving roundtrip from Port Stanley (East Falkland Island UK).

-The vessel's draft is only 11 ft (3,5 m) allowing access to remote islands and unique coastal destinations.
-The hull is ice class ICE-C (light ice conditions).
-The ship has all 4 lifeboats, which are partially enclosed.
+The vessel's draft is only 11 ft (3,4 m) allowing access to remote islands and unique coastal destinations.
+The hull is ice class ICE-C (light ice conditions), while the superstructure is .of aluminium The ship has all 4 lifeboats, which are partially enclosed.
 Ship-to-shore communications are via Inmarsat Capsat Fleet 77 (satellite phone and Internet).

 Quark cruise deals